 GIAM shall vote FOR/AGAINST those resolutions that provide for establishing a majority/minority of board independent directors.
-GIAM also recommends that independent directors are sufficiently numerous to ensure the establishment of at least a majority independent remuneration committee, a majority independent nomination committee and a fully independent audit committee.
-Board committees of the issuers should be chaired by an independent Chairman and composed mainly by non-executive directors.
+GIAM also recommends that independent directors are sufficiently numerous to ensure the establishment and proper functioning of Board committees.

-- Employee representatives GIAM shall vote FOR resolutions proposing the appointment of employee representatives.
+Employee representatives - GIAM shall vote FOR resolutions proposing the appointment of employee representatives.
 Generally, board members without voting rights are not taken into account when assessing board size and independence; therefore, normal director election policy and rules do not apply.
-Where employee representatives have voting rights in the meeting of board of director, they cannot be considered independent and the UCIs won't take them into account when evaluating the independence rate of the boards. - Board candidates' professional skills GIAM shall vote on directors' election with the purpose of providing the company with a board of directors composed of members ensuring an adequate balance of skills, experience, and independence.
+Where employee representatives have voting rights in the meeting of board of director, they cannot be considered independent and the UCIs won't take them into account when evaluating the independence rate of the boards.

+Board candidates' professional skills - GIAM shall vote on directors' election with the purpose of providing the company with a board of directors composed of members ensuring an adequate balance of skills, experience, and independence.
 Professional skill of board candidates should be adequate to cover the peculiarities of the business managed by the relevant company, taking into account the possible opinion released by the board of directors and/or the nomination committee and the evidences (if available) from the board self-assessment.
-GIAM positively evaluate the inclusion in boards of at least one member with ESG, ethics or sustainability experience.
+GIAM positively evaluate the inclusion in the board of at least one member with ESG, ethics or sustainability experience.
 GIAM will evaluate past performance of the proposed nominee (or in the case of slate elections, of the nominees included in each slate) taking into account the information publicly available and those disclosed by the relevant proponent.
-GIAM will refrain from supporting candidates, in case of insufficient information on their regard (due to lack or late disclosure of the relevant nominee, the biographies and/or the other information needed to assess the adequacy in terms of skill, time commitment and independence). - Election methods GIAM is aware of the different procedures provided by the different local regulations and company bylaws.
-GIAM does not give preference to any particular procedure, provided that the election mechanism, applicable in the specific case, ensures an adequate representation of shareholders and allows a balanced composition of the board of directors.
+GIAM will refrain from supporting candidates, in case of insufficient information on their regard (due to lack or late disclosure of the relevant nominee, the biographies and/or the other information needed to assess the adequacy in terms of skill, time commitment and independence).

+Election methods - GIAM is aware of the different procedures provided by the different local regulations and company bylaws.
+GIAM does not give preference to any particular procedure, provided that the election mechanism, applicable in the specific case, gives shareholders the possibility to express a vote on individual directors to support or on two or more slates of directors to choose from, ensures an adequate representation of shareholders and allows a balanced composition of the board of directors.